osofem/bigarith.js/documentation/ceil.md

 ### Return value
 #### method function
-A BigArith object with it value equals to the <code>ceil</code>'ed value of the BigArith object it is called on.
+A BigArith object with its value equals to the <code>ceil</code>ed value of the BigArith object it is called on.

 #### static method function
-A BigArith object with it value equals to the <code>ceil</code>'ed value of n.
+A BigArith object with its value equals to the <code>ceil</code>'ed value of n.

 ##### Description
 There are two functions which could be used, the *method function*, and the *static method function*.
 The method function takes no parameter and returns a BigArith whose value equals the smallest integer greater than or equal to that of the BigArith object it is called on.

-The static method function takes one parameters (n) and is always used as <code>BigArith.ceil()</code>.
+The static method function takes one parameter (n) and is always used as <code>BigArith.ceil()</code>.
 It returns the smallest integer greater than or equal to n.

 If the parameters are numbers, it should be between the <code>Number.MIN_SAFE_INTEGER</code> and <code>Number.MAX_SAFE_INTEGER</code> limits.